 How do we correlate VOC with the menus on offer on IVR?
 From a more internal perspective (i.e. the systems put in place to enable seamless customer interactions) analytics can capture, monitor, measure and predict health of IVR applications; perform outage prediction analytics, analyze IVR application log data and call data to plan intelligent transfers, reduce call abandonment and drop-offs, monitor self-service success rates and error rates and the underlying menu choices – reconfigure if necessary, monitor IVR port utilization; control waiting times through predicting call volumes across menus.

 Even from a process perspective, analytics can help identify at what point(s) in the current menu-driven user journeys are call abandonment, transfer and drop-off rates higher?
 Traffic analysis of calls Transferred versus calls terminated, which menu functions are currently missing in the IVR call value chain which is sought by customers?
 Where and why customers commence IVR and which customers finish and who doesn’t and why.

 Intelligent Call Routing

 Analytics again is the critical ingredient to answer typical questions like who are our customers & how are we acquiring them?
 What is the customer experience & key outcome?
-What is their post visit behavior?
-Typical steps involved in carving out a 360 degree view are:
+What is their post-visit behaviour?
+Typical steps involved in carving out a 360-degree view are:

 - Requirements Analysis